diversen/pebble-framework-docs/docs/Setup.md

     PHP >= 7.4.3

-### As a dependency in a project:
+Install as dependency

     composer require diversen/pebble-framework

 ### Documentation examples

-You may clone the **pebble-framework-docs**, in order to easily run and edit all code examples in the documentation:
+You may clone the pebble-framework-docs in order to easily run and edit all code examples in this documentation:

     git clone https://github.com/diversen/pebble-framework-docs.git
     cd pebble-framework-docs
     composer install

 Notice that all classes in `src` are autoloaded as the namespace `App`.
 This is done by setting the `autoload` setting in composer.json to the following:

     "autoload": {
         "psr-4": {"App\\": "src/"}
     }

-### MySQL

-The documentation uses MySQL.
 If you want to run all code examples you will need access to a MySQL database.

-Install (run) a MySQL image that will work:
+### Docker MySQL

+If you don't have access to a MySQL database you may install a MySQL docker image that will work.
+The `root` user is given the password `password` in the following install:

     docker run -p 3306:3306 --name mysql-server -e MYSQL_ROOT_PASSWORD=password -d mysql:5.7